troynsofor-svg/AI-Portfolio-TROY-NSOFOR/L04_Notebook_Nsofor_ITAI 2377.ipynb/README.md

-Problem Statement: The problem that this project solves is by transforming messy, inconsistent, or raw data into a clean, structured, and normalized format suitable for model training.
+Problem Statement: The problem that this project solves is by changing messy, incompatible, or unstructured data into a clean, structured, and regularized format fit for model fitting.

-Approach: For Image Data, you focused on standardizing input with resizing and normalization, and enhancing diversity through rotation (data augmentation).
+Approach: For Image Data, I concentrated on formalizing input with changing the size and regularization, and improving diversity through rotation (data augmentation).
-You utilized cv2 for image manipulation and skimage for normalization.
+I used the cv2 for image processing and skimage for formalization.

-In Text Data preprocessing, you cleaned raw text by tokenizing, removing stop words and punctuation, and reducing words to their base form via lemmatization.
-This was primarily achieved using the nltk library.
+In Text Data preprocessing, I cleaned unstructured text by word-splitting, deleting stop words and punctuation, and decreasing words to their root by using lemmatization.
+This was mainly accomplished using the NLTK library.

-For Time Series Data, your work involved handling missing values using backward fill and scaling data to a consistent range with min-max normalization.
+For Time Series Data, my work had something to do with handling missing values using backfilling and standardization to a compatible range with min-max normalization.
-Pandas and Numpy were key tools here.
+I used Numpy as the key library for this part.

-In the Video Data section, you processed individual frames by resizing them and converting them to grayscale, again relying on cv2.
+In the Video Data section, I processed single photos by changing the size and transforming them to grayscale, again still depending on cv2.

-Finally, for Audio Data, you extracted significant features like MFCCs to represent sound characteristics and then normalized these features.
-The librosa library was central to this task, complemented by numpy for normalization.
+Lastly, for Audio Data, I extracted crucial components such as MFCCs to show sound characteristics and then formalized these components.
+I used Librosa for this task, matched with Numpy for formalization.
-You also generated a dummy audio file using scipy.io.wavfile to ensure reproducibility.
+I even created a dummy audio file by using scipy.io.wavfile to confirm reproducibility.

 Results: The MFCCs shape was (20, 216) and Normalized MFCCs was shape: (20, 216) of the dummy audio file.
 The video file was not available, a warning was shown, and a